 From this series of next-generation compounds, EPI-7386 was selected as the lead candidate for clinical development in mCRPC.
 An IND was submitted to the FDA on March 30, 2020 and was allowed by the FDA on April 30, 2020.
 A CTA was filed with Health Canada in April 2020 and clearance was subsequently received.
-Clinical testing of EPI-7386 commenced in July 2020, allowing for accommodations to the planned timeline as a result of the impact of COVID-19 at clinical trial sites (see "Risk Factors - Risks Relating to COVID-19" in our Annual report on Form 10-K).
+Clinical testing of EPI-7386 single agent commenced in July 2020, and as a combination treatment with enzalutamide commenced in January 2022, allowing for accommodations to the planned timeline as a result of the impact of COVID-19 at clinical trial sites (see "Risk Factors - Risks Relating to COVID-19" in our Annual report on Form 10-K).